Higher limits over the fusion orbit category: Introduction

 \begin{theorem} Let $\cF$ be a saturated fusion system over $S$ realized by a finite group and $\cC$ be a collection of subgroups of $S$ closed under taking $p$-overgroups.
 If $\cC$ includes all $\cF$-centric and $\cF$-radical subgroups in $S$, then for all $n\geq 0$ and $i>0$, \end{theorem}

-This generalizes the vanishing result proved by Diaz and Park in \cite[Thm B]{DiazPark} for the collection of $\cF$-centric subgroups to more general collections.
-We end the paper with an explicit example of an infinite group $G$ with a Sylow $p$-subgroup $S$ where Theorem \ref{thm:IntroTheSame} no longer holds for the collection of all $p$-subgroups (see Example \ref{ex:Sharpness}).
-For this example, we show that the subgroup decomposition for $BG$ is not sharp, but Conjecture \ref{conj:Sharpness} still holds for the fusion system $\cF=\cF_S(G)$.
+This generalizes the vanishing result proved by Diaz and Park in \cite[Thm B]{DiazPark} for fusion systems realized by finite groups and for the collection of $\cF$-centric subgroups.
+We end the paper with an explicit example of an infinite group $G$ where Theorem \ref{thm:IntroTheSame} no longer holds for the collection of all $p$-subgroups (see Example \ref{ex:Sharpness}).
+For the infinite group $G$ in this example, the subgroup decomposition for $BG$ is not sharp, but Conjecture \ref{conj:Sharpness} still holds for the fusion system $\cF=\cF_S(G)$.

 {\it Notation:} Throughout the paper, $G$ is a discrete group and $p$ is a prime number.
 When there exists a Sylow $p$-subgroup of $G$, it is denoted by $S$.
 In homological algebra sections, we work over an arbitrary commutative ring $R$ with unity.
-When we say $\cC$ is a collection of subgroups in $G$ we always assume that $\cC$ is closed under conjugation.
+When we say $\cC$ is a collection of subgroups in $G$, we always assume that $\cC$ is closed under conjugation.
 The subcategory of the fusion system $\cF$ with object set $\cC$ is denoted by $\cF_{\cC}$.
 The full subcategory of $\cF$ generated by the collection of $\cF$-centric subgroups in $S$ is denoted by $\cF^c$, and the orbit category of $\cF$ defined over $\cF$-centric subgroups is denoted by $\cO^c (\cF)$.

+{\bf Acknowledgements:} We would like to thank the referee for a careful reading of the paper and for many corrections and valuable suggestions.
+In particular current versions of Lemma 4.6 and Lemma 8.13 were suggested by the referee along with many other comments that improved the paper substantially.